It wasn't that long ago that if you were a CRM vendor, Siebel Systems Inc. was the company you'd want to be.

 How vast is the SMB functionality gap?

 Siebel has made its move on small and midsized businesses (SMBs) with its hosted offering OnDemand, and it has clearly targeted San Francisco's Salesforce.com.
-At the end of last year, Siebel announced a new strategy to
+At the end of last year, Siebel announced a new strategy to capture the SMB market, complete with a new channel program and inside salesforce that will serve small businesses.

 "The number of companies in that category is a huge number," said David Schmaier, executive vice president.
 "We see that market as highly fragmented.
 We plan to consolidate that as we did in the enterprise and midmarket.
 We think that's a nice net addition."